obsidiansystems/ledger-app-tezos/README.md

   '';
 }
 ```

-Depending on your system's settings, you may wish to replace `users` with
-another group.
-Everyone in that group will get permissions for accessing the
-Ledger device.

 Once you have added this, run `sudo nixos-rebuild switch` to activate the
 configuration, and unplug your Ledger device and plug it in again for the changes to